Reduce and reuse

 - avoiding disposable products and buying products which are durable, reusable or recyclable

 - repairing instead of replacing

 - buying products in bulk or concentrated form to reduce packaging.

-Donating to charity is one way to dispose of unwanted items while helping others in need and reducing the environmental damage through the production of new items.
+Donating to charity helps others in need and reduces the environmental damage from production of new items.

 Due to mandatory safety standards many op shops do not accept prams, strollers, change tables, cots, portacots, highchairs, car restraints, and bouncers.
-St Kilda Mums is a volunteer group that collects and re-homes a wide range of baby care items through various charities and maternal health units.
+St Kilda Mums is a volunteer group that collects and re-homes baby goods through various charities and maternal health units.
 Due to the nature of these donations there are a number of important requirements that need to be adhered to.
 Please visit the website to see what items are accepted and to find out more about these requirements before offering a donation.

-You can recycle unwanted household items through Resale Centres located at a number of resource recovery and transfer stations across metropolitan Melbourne, including:
+You can recycle unwanted household items through resale centres at several resource recovery and transfer stations across Melbourne:

 - Darebin Resource Recovery Centre

 - Outlook Waste Transfer and Recycling Centre (Hampton Park)